SoniaThakur99/Communication-between-NameNode-and-Client-using-RPC-in-HDFS/README.md

 2. Import this folder in IntelliJ IDE

-3. In Intell IJ IDE click on the run button OR
+3. In IntelliJ IDE click on the run button OR

 4. Run following commands in different terminal:
 ```sh